Where credit union guidance ends and planning begins

 First meeting — sixty minutes, in person

-We meet at our Paramus office, at your home, or at your workplace.
+We meet at our office, at your home, or at your workplace.
 Bring your account statements, any insurance policies, and your last tax return.
 We ask what the household is trying to accomplish and where the gaps are.
 By the end of the hour we know whether we can help.

 Second meeting — your written plan